mfrancepillois/codeplay.com-website/_collections/_portal_posts/2025-09-02-improving-triton-flashattention-performance-on-intel-gpu.md

 As long as there is enough local memory (or registers) to contain all the needed data, this algorithm works fine and provides significant performance improvements compared to FlashAttention v1 (in the paper, the authors mention 2x faster for the Cutlass implementation and 1.3-1.5× faster in Triton on an Nvidia Ampere GPU A100).
-Deployed on a GPU target, line 4-10 constitutes the computing kernel that is dispatched to a Thread Block/Work-Group ( i.e. a SM/XeCore).
+Deployed on a GPU target, line 13-37 constitutes the computing kernel that is dispatched to a Thread Block/Work-Group ( i.e. a SM/XeCore).
-But as you can see, variable Q is loaded before the loop (line 4) and remains *live* across the loop.
+As you can see, variable Q is loaded before the loop (line 14) and remains *live* across the loop.

 The long lifespan of variable Q is even more problematic in the causal variation of the FlashAttention implementation.
 The causal variation is defined in the paper as :